 I will readily admit that I have not studied the religions and philosophies of India.
 Nevertheless, I find myself drawn to a quote that is attributed to Sai Baba, an Indian guru and yogi who lived in western India, and who died in 1918 (he’s buried in the town of Shirdi).
 Sai Baba is considered as a saint by many Hindus and Muslims (you can CLICK HERE to read about him, and if you ever think that this is just a horse blog, well, now you’ve been thoroughly disabused of that notion).
 I think that the quote has much to say in its own right, but this isn’t an Indian philosophy blog (CLICK HERE to see a list of Indian philosophy blogs).
 Anyway, here’s what he said: “Before you speak, ask yourself: Is it kind, is it necessary, is it true, does it improve upon the silence?”

-I first heard of this quote about a year ago, and I’ve been thinking about it ever since, as pertains to treating horses.
+I’ve been thinking about this quote a lot, especially as pertains to treating horses.
 What strikes me about it is how it succinctly sums up what-I-think-should be the approach to the veterinary care of horses.
 Of course, an interest in taking care of horses is something that everyone who reads my articles probably has in common, and while there may be some disagreements in the particulars of how we may take care of them, for me, at least, I think that Sai Baba’s words offer some pretty good direction, no matter what treatment is selected.
 See what you think.

 1. Is it kind?
 If your horse is like, say, every other horse that I’ve ever seen – or person, for that matter – he’d probably prefer NOT to be bothered with some sort of medical attention.
 Horses would much rather be running around in a field, or munching on some hay, than they would be standing with some bandage on their leg, or having someone grinding away at their teeth.
 They don’t think kindly of that sort of attention.
 Of course, it’s also not kind to allow a horse to suffer, and that’s why, say, cutting into a horse’s abdomen for a colic surgery is kinder than letting him die of colic.
 To me, “kind” implies that you should choose the treatment with the least amount of discomfort, side effects, fuss, and bother.